 - West Elm blanket

-3 Tips Getting Your Teen To Make Their Bed
+3 Tips for Getting Your Teen To Make Their Bed

 Tip 2 – Get TWO Pillow Cases – Get TWO nice pillowcases and don’t put more decorative pillows on the bed.
-If you only have two pillows there aren’t a bunch of pillows on the floor.
-I love these pillow cases from Schoolhouse and these grey dot pillows.
+Most likely any decorative pillows will just end up on the floor, so as far as teenagers go, that’s an unnecessary expense.
+I love these pillowcases from Schoolhouse and these grey dot pillows.

 Tip 3 – Ditch the top sheet – Use a really soft fitted sheet and no top sheet.
-I like Brooklinens’s cotton percale fitted sheets.
+I like the Brooklinens’s cotton percale fitted bottom sheet.